cgobat/cgobat/README.md

 - do scientific programming, data analysis, and observational astronomy.
 - am a Python and Git(Hub) evangelist.

 Much of the code hosted on this profile represents past data analysis work (primarily in Python), using obervational data to investigate physical phenomena.
 In addition to my current work at <abbr title="Southwest Research Institute">SwRI</abbr>, I am also interested in instrumentation design, and the development of software analysis tools for time-dependent processes.
 I've previously done research in a number of labs and academic disciplines, and also worked at a telescope store.
-The [blue buttons](#buttons) above (right under the banner) lead to more about me.

 <br/>